Definitive HIV Testing After Three Months: Understanding the Window Period

 Conclusion

 If you suspect exposure to HIV, it’s essential to undergo a Definitive HIV Testing.
-You can do initial HIV antibody test after about four weeks, and a follow-up test at 90 days for a conclusive result.
+You can do an initial HIV antibody test after about four weeks.
+Take a follow-up test at 90 days for a conclusive result.
 If both tests are negative, you can be confident that you are not infected, provided no further exposures occur.